andy2mrqz/Stranger-Things-Wiki/README.md

 Create an MVC website and database that will allow Stranger Things enthusiasts to ask questions of other fans.
 The site must also implement 3rd party authentication, through Google for example.

-On the landing page, implement a bootstrap jumbotron class to create a “call to action” which for now will not have any functionality.
+On the landing page, implement a bootstrap jumbotron class to create a “call to action” which for now will not have any functionality (this was never mentioned in the Part 2 section, so we might need to do some digging for this part).
 The home page, should also display any content that relates to Stranger Things (i.e. quotes, videos, etc.)

 #### Views